-The field of health informatics emerged in the late 1960s, according to the Healthcare Information and Management Systems Society, when the American Society for Testing and Materials first began developing standards for electronic health record systems, electronic messaging, and data content and security.
-As technology evolved, the need to organize and analyze health information increased as well—and now, 50 years later, health informatics is both complex and growing.
+The field of health informatics emerged as a distinct discipline in the 1950s and became its own field of study in the 1960s, according to the book The History of Medical Informatics in the United States.
+In the late 1960s, the American Society for Testing and Materials began developing standards for electronic health record systems, electronic messaging, and data content and security.
+As technology evolved, the need to organize and analyze health information increased as well — and now, decades later, health informatics is both complex and growing.

 What Is Health Informatics?

-“Health informatics is both the processes and the tools used to record, store, and analyze health care information,” says Zeynep Behjet, MD, MSHI, an adjunct faculty member in Purdue Global’s School of Health Sciences.
+“Health informatics is both the processes and the tools used to record, store, and analyze health care information,” says Zeynep Behjet, MD, MSHI, program chair for the master program of Health Informatics in Purdue Global’s School of Health Sciences.
 “Health informatics is where health care, computer science, and information management meet.”

 Health informatics professionals analyze information for health care companies, hospitals, and the government.
 The purposes of doing so are varied; a health informatics worker might analyze data to: